 Ben is very keen to supervise MRes and PhD students working on the history of political thought, international relations theory, or political theology.

-Successful PhD students have written theses on the African Union and peacekeeping (Jude Cocodia, 2016), the genealogy of the concept of constituent power (Adam Lindsay, 2017), the ancient Roman and Greek inheritances in the writings of Carl Schmitt and Hannah Arendt (Yared Akarapattananukul, 2017), and the social and political thought of Friedrich von Hayek (Aref Ebadi, 2018), friendship in international relations (Lisa Gibson, 2020) and Lenin on democracy (Joe Pateman, 2021).
+Successful PhD students have written theses on the African Union and peacekeeping (Jude Cocodia, 2016), the genealogy of the concept of constituent power (Adam Lindsay, 2017), the ancient Roman and Greek inheritances in the writings of Carl Schmitt and Hannah Arendt (Yared Akarapattananukul, 2017), the social and political thought of Friedrich von Hayek (Aref Ebadi, 2018), friendship in international relations (Lisa Gibson, 2020) and Lenin on democracy (Joe Pateman, 2021).
 He also co-supervised a successful MRes thesis on civil-military relations in Pakistan (Filippo Boni, 2013).

 Current PhD students are working on a genealogy of Security Sector Reform (Hanen Keskes), the philosophical foundations of practices and policies to integrate refugees in modern Britain (Hamish Reid) and the concept of ressentiment in Nietzsche (Selim Koru).

-Ben has acted as internal examiner of PhD theses on the concept of displacement in international political thought (Jon Mansell, 2014), a comparison of the political thought of Spinoza and Schmitt (Ignas Kalpokas, 2015), and financialisation and hegemonic rise and decline (Özgün Tursun, 2019) and international fora (Marco Genovesi, 2021).
+Ben has acted as internal examiner of PhD theses on the concept of displacement in international political thought (Jonathan Mansell, 2014), a comparison of the political thought of Spinoza and Schmitt (Ignas Kalpokas, 2015), financialisation and hegemonic rise and decline (Özgün Tursun, 2019) and international fora (Marco Genovesi, 2021).
 He was external examiner of a DPhil on the philosophy of conceptual history at the University of Oxford in 2017.